-The School District adopted the budget for the fiscal year June 30, 2021 at its June 2020 meeting.
+The School District adopted the budget for the fiscal year June 30, 2022 at its June 2021 meeting.
 The School District's budgetary process flows through the business office after appraisals have been made by authorized supervisory officials.
 This system is designed to tightly control the budget at the business manager level.

-During the fiscal year, the District's general fund had budgeted to receive \$26,223,418 in revenue but actually received \$28,338,905 or a surplus of \$2,115,487.
-On the expenditure side, total expenditures were \$2,100,490 under budget.
-The District had an excess of revenue over expenditures plus revenue from financing sources for a total of \$3,874,346.
+During the fiscal year, the District had budgeted to receive \$30,132,884.04 in revenue but actually received \$28,702,864 or a deficit of \$1,421,020.
+Federal revenue was underbudgeted by \$1,479,749, all of which was related to Federal Grant Revenue that has not been disbursed, but will within the next year.
+On the expenditure side, total expenditures were \$3,487,537.04 under budget.
+The vast majority of this was due to expenditures for grant funded purchases were not made within the given time period.
+The District had an excess of revenue over expenditures plus revenue from financing sources for a total of \$2,066,517.
+After other financing sources expenditures of \$2,253,669, the District saw a decrease in their fund balance of \$187,152.00, or .006% of their total budget.